-A lifelong ARRL member, who became an Amateur Radio Operator after starting the process in 1969, however, I have also been working HF, VHF and Air bands since 1990, compliments of the U.S. Air Force Aux., with that being said, if my QSO's seem rather disciplined or structured, consider where I've been since the early 90's.
+An A.R.R.L.
+Member, NX3L became an Amateur Radio Operator after starting the process in 1969, however, has been working HF, VHF and Air bands since 1990, compliments of the U.S. Air Force Auxiliary, with that being said, if QSO's seem rather disciplined or structured, consider the operating enviorment since the early 90's.

 Likewise, ragchews, if any, (again unknown in Mil.
 Comm.
 Ops.), may be short, however, a very friendly QSO's to be sure!